gzn91/BayesByBackprop/README.md

 # BayesByBackprop
-quick mnist implementation of bayes by backprop
+Quick implementation of Bayes by Backprop acheiving 98.6% on mnist